Jeremycccc/starter-hugo-academic/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: Computer Science + Quantitive Finance
+    - course: Bsc.
+Computer Science + Quantitive Finance.
       institution: The Univeristy of Hong Kong
       year: 2024